bhk/scam/reference.md

  - `x<N>` : Evaluate the function body N times each time the function is invoked.  <N> must be a positive number or the empty string (which is treated as 11).

+In place of a function name a pattern may be provided to match multiple functions.
+In a pattern, the `%` character is a wildcard that will match any sequence of characters.
+Some caution must be exercised in general with tracing, especially when using wildcards: Do not instrument any function while it is currently running.
+SCAM prevents this from happening when you use `SCAM_TRACE`, or when you call `trace` or `tracing` at the top level of a source file, the REPL, or your `main` function.
+However, if while nested in one or more other user-defined functions, you trace any of those functions, then undefined behavior will result.

 The intent of `x` instrumentation is to cause the function to consume more time by a factor of N (for profiling purposes).
 If your code is purely